SRP of $10 and purchased for $8.

 how: extract cork, pour in glass (optional), drink

-Today’s Bulk Buy is probably our most celebrated wine here at The Reverse Wine Snob.
+Today’s Bulk Buy is probably one of our most celebrated here at Reverse Wine Snob.
 This is the third vintage we have reviewed and now all three have been Bulk Buys.
-The 2009 vintage was one of the first we reviewed on the site: Altovinum Calatayud Evodia Garnacha 2009 – Simply Sublime at $6.99.
-The 2010 followed up this success: Evodia Old Vines Garnacha 2010 – A Simply Superb Bulk Buy!
 In fact, we loved these previous two vintages so much that they also ended up at the top of our Top 10 Red Wines Under $20 list.

 The Evodia is another old vine Garnacha (up to 100 years old) from the Calatayud that proves once again this is THE go to region for Reverse Wine Snobs right now.
 This wine ages for only 5 months in stainless steel but don’t think for a second that makes it one dimensional or less complex than other wines from the area that spend time in oak.
 One taste will destroy that notion pretty quick.
 Speaking of tasting, let’s get to it.